-Additionally, the Victorian Department of Sustainability and Environment has produced an Action Statement (DSE 2004a) and the ACT Government has produced an Action Plan for the management of the Golden Sun Moth ACT Government 1998f).
+Additionally, the Victorian Department of Sustainability and Environment has produced an Action Statement (O'Dwyer et al. 2004) and the ACT Government has produced an Action Plan for the management of the Golden Sun Moth ACT Government 1998f).

 The following table lists known and perceived threats to this species.
 Threats are based on the International Union for Conservation of Nature and Natural Resources (IUCN) threat classification version 1.1.

 |Agriculture and Aquaculture:Livestock Farming and Grazing:Grazing pressures and associated habitat changes||Synemon plana in Species Profile and Threats (SPRAT) database (Department of the Environment and Heritage (DEH), 2006ve) [Internet].|